This post may contain affiliate links, from which we earn an income.

 The British Isles is the name of the group of islands which are made up of Great Britain, the entire island of Ireland, The Isle of Man, The Isles of Scilly, The Channel Islands (including Guernsey, Jersey, Sark and Alderney) and lots of other much smaller islands.

 Ireland is a completely separate and independent country (and a member of the EU) officially described as the Republic of Ireland.
 There is no such country as Southern Ireland, although it is often incorrectly used to differentiate between Ireland and Northern Ireland.

 Flying and hiring a motorhome or campervan is the great way to tour Ireland if you don’t own one.

-Our recommended Ireland campervan hire company is Bunk Campers, who have pickup locations at Dublin Airport and Belfast, making round trips and one-way drop off really easy.
+Our recommended Ireland campervan hire company is Motorhome Republic , who have pickup locations at Cork, Dublin Airport, and Limerick, making round trips and one-way drop off really easy.